joonho3020/ripple-ir/docs/src/main.typ

 For many cases, we can see that the algorithm works well, while there are cases where it fails catastrophically, and the match percentage is not necessarily correlated to the size of the circuit.
 We leave the investigation of the algorithmic deficiencies to future work.

+@fig:gumtree_time shows the execution time of the algorithm.
+We can see that it is linear to the size of the graph and can scale to larger graphs.

 == Direct circuit deduplication